AdrianDanlos/NFT-Game-Mamecorp/README.md

 ## Donations 💸
 Donations are not needed but much appreciated as BattleHeaven has been created completely for free. <span><a href="https://paypal.me/mamecorp?country.x=ES&locale.x=es_ES" target="_blank">Donate -> Paypal</a></span>

-If you want to help in other ways it will make us very happy if you could leave a review on the play store.
-(ADD LINK HERE)
+If you want to help in other ways it will make us very happy if you could leave a review on the play store. <span><a href="https://play.google.com/store/apps/details?id=com.MamecorpGames.BattleHeavenFightingRPG" target="_blank">BattleHeaven on Playstore</a></span>

 ## Privacy policy
 We do not process, request or save any user data or information.